waspyfaeleith/python_flask_record_shop/README.md

 You will need to have python3 and PostgreSQL installed.

-You will also need to install psycopg2 (the Python PostgreSQL driver) and Flask(a lightweigh web framework for Python)
+You will also need to install psycopg2 (the Python PostgreSQL driver) and Flask(a lightweight web framework for Python)

 To install: